RobJohnson459/DeepLearningSolarFlares/README.md

 This is the standard lazy model - find the K nearest neighbors, and have them vote on which class the input is.

--- CNN --

-A convolutional neural network with a 1*n kernel for each convolutional layer.

--- RNN --
+-- naive linear model --

-TBD: we still need to learn about these ones first before we are comfortable offering a theoretical background for this.
+This is a simple linear model that reshapes our input into a single vector and then uses several hidden layers to make predictions.

 -- two linear models stacked in a trench coat --

-While the title yields a descriptive image, this is really 35 input linear model layers that output one number, which is then placed in a vector and another linear model placed to make a prediction on this vector.
+While the title yields a descriptive image, this is really 33 input linear model layers that output one number, which is then placed in a vector and another linear model placed to make a prediction on this vector.